tpaschalis/tpaschalis.github.io/_posts/2025-03-21-shallow-vs-deep-interfaces.md

 The author argues that "the best modules are those that provide powerful functionality yet have simple interfaces".
-The argument is _not_ about absolute size, but rather the ratio of utility afforded by the abstraction compared to the size of the abstraction itself.
+The argument is _not_ about absolute size, but rather the ratio of utility afforded by the abstraction compared to the size of the abstraction itself, in other words, a cost/benefit tradeoff.

 In our case, the main mechanism for composable abstractions in Go is the `interface` type, so let's examine the concept through this lens.

 <figure>
 <center>